The Unaware Atelier Master: Atelier associates

 A member of the Demonfolk (or Horned Folk) who met Kurt while Hildegard and her father came to Kurt's village for medicine.
-After she inadvertently poisoned herself and Kurt saved her life, they became friends.
+After she was poisoned from eating toxic berries and Kurt saved her life, they became friends.
 However, because of a slight error in its concoction, the medicine Kurt gave her accidentally made her ageless, a detail which she has resented him for since that time.
 She is later captured by Count Tycone to serve as an unwilling donor for the immortality elixir, which he intends to give to his daughter Famil to rejuvenate her, but freed by Kurt.
 Afterwards, she returned home along with her servant Solflare.